ruvasik/gtasks-ha/README.md

 ## Gtasks-Ha a Google Tasks Custom Component for Home Assistant
-Forked from original repo by @BlueBlueBlob
+Forked from original repo by [@BlueBlueBlob](https://github.com/blueblueblob)

+You will probably also want to install the lovelace card to make best use of this. [lovelace-gtasks-card](https://github.com/myntath/lovelace-gtasks-card)

 ## Installation